White House clears Food and Drug Administration coronavirus vaccine standards it tried to derail

 The Post reported Sept.
 22 that the FDA was poised to issue a tough new standard for an emergency authorization of a coronavirus vaccine.
 As a sign the vaccine works, the agency said it would want to see at least five severe cases of covid-19, the disease caused by the novel coronavirus, in the placebo group for each trial, and some cases of the disease in older people.
 Assuming there weren’t cases — or not as many — in the group receiving the vaccine, that would be a signal that a shot is working.

 At a news conference Sept.
-23, President Trump said the FDA plan sounded like “a political move” and warned the White House might reject it.
+23, Trump said the FDA plan sounded like “a political move” and warned the White House might reject it.

 Even as the White House rattled sabers, the head of the FDA section that oversees vaccines repeatedly said in public he would stick to the criteria and that he had told vaccine companies weeks ago what he was looking for to grant an emergency-use authorization.